imalokagrawal/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 monikerRange: 'vsts'
 ---

-# Deploy to an Azure Web App for Containers
+# Deploy to an Azure Kubernetes Service

 We'll show you how to set up continuous deployment of your containerized application to an Azure Kubernetes Service (AKS) using
 Azure Pipelines.